alantoa/react-native-lightbox/README.md

 ## ⚠️ This package is no longer maintained

 This repository is no longer actively maintained.
-If you are looking for a more performant solution with an improved API, please check out [galeria](https://github.com/nandorojo/galeria).
+If you are looking for a more performant solution with an improved API, please check out [**galeria**](https://github.com/nandorojo/galeria).

-The galeria package provides better performance and enhanced features, making it a great alternative to continue your project.
+The **[galeria](https://github.com/nandorojo/galeria)** package provides better performance and enhanced features, making it a great alternative to continue your project.

 Thank you for your support!